 If you own an oval as opposed to a round Dutch oven, worry not.
 Simply shape your boule into an oblong and use a clean razor blade to cut 3 parallel lines into the dough just before baking versus the ‘X’ I describe in the recipe card.

-Not only for bread, but also fabulous dishes that go from stovetop to oven to table like my Dublin Coddle, or a batch of homemade Chicken and Dumplings, the 5 1/2-quart cocotte will service you very well (and whomever gets it after you) for many, many, many years to come.
+Not only for bread, but also fabulous dishes that go from stovetop to oven to table like my Dublin Coddle, the 5 1/2-quart cocotte will service you very well (and whomever gets it after you) for many, many, many years to come.

 I recommend beginning with a mild flavored lager to see how you enjoy the bread.
 No, it’s NOT going to taste like beer, in fact quite the opposite.
 You may use non-alcoholic if you like even.